ziporah/Marlin/README.md

 ### Working:
   - XYZ Steppers
   - Extruder
-  - SD Card: Maybe problems with SD insertion detection.
+  - SD Card
   - USB comunication / pronterface
   - TFT
-  - Filament runout detector: Needs testing.
+  - Filament runout detector.
+Sensor works, but not tested on real case.
   - EEPROM

 ### On progress:
-  - PowerLoss detection: Needed board pin identification, if exists.
+  - PowerLoss detection: Needed board pin identification (if really exists).
 Could work without this pin definition.
 Enable [POWER_LOSS_RECOVERY](https://marlinfw.org/docs/gcode/M413.html) on config.h
   - PC/SD firmware load/update: There is no bootloader currently.
 Best option would be use stocl ET4 bootloader.

 ### To take a look: